FRC79/CK_16_Vision/SmartDashboardExtension/README.txt

 This code was compiled in Netbeans, however, it could be possible to compile in Eclipse.

 To create an extension project, create a new java project in Netbeans.
-Then, add the following libraries:
+Then, add the following jar files to the project libraries:

-SmartDashboard.jar
+SmartDashboard2012.jar
 WPICameraExtension.jar
 javacpp.jar
 javacv.jar
 javacv-windows-x86.jar
 WPIJavaCV.jar

 These can be found in the install location of the SmartDashboard.
-The first is in the root directory, the second is in the extensions directory, and the rest are in the extensions\lib directory.
+The first is found in the root directory, the second in the extensions directory, and the rest in the extensions/lib directory.

 The javacv is a wrapper for the OpenCV library.